realkoder/node-fullstack-sem-proj/README.md

 ## Bonus notes
 `Const` is constant NOT in the value but in the assignment, meaning that is cannot be reassigned and thus also HAS to be assigned.

+### Shortcuts
+WHen inside markdown file press `ctrl + shift + v ` then the file will be displayed with formatting.
+Pretty nice and convenient.